About the course

 - Introduction to Study Design and Research Methods.

-The third module may be chosen from the following list:
+The third module may be chosen from the options currently available:

 - Clinical Trial Management